Blue collar barbecue at Bearfish in West Vail

-He could tell you how they do their meats and what’s in the sauces, but he probably won’t, so don’t take it personally.
+He could tell you how they do their meats and what’s in the sauces, but he probably won’t.
+Don’t take it personal.
 He doesn’t tell anyone.
 Not even his adorable bride.

 “Only one other person knows,” Hilliard said smiling, but not divulging who that other person is.